Applications of Railway Control Systems

 Module Title - Applications of Railway Control Systems

 Number of credits - 20

-If you are studying on the distance-learning mode you will be expected to complete this module in the workplace usually during the summer between the first and second years of study.
-Full-time students will undertake the module in an intensive block of time after completing the Principles of Railway Control Systems module, and in conjunction with industrial supporters.
+Projects will be sought from Industrial supporters of the study programme to bring additional relevance to real-world issues.
+Students studying on part-time and distance-learning modes will be expected to complete this module in the workplace.
+Full-time students will undertake the module after having completed Principles of Railway Control Systems, and in conjunction with industrial supporters.